Top of page

 • improved overall physical and mental wellbeing.

-Macmillan Cancer Support have published a report: Principles and guidance for prehabilitation within the management and support of people with cancer, which outlines three key benefits of prehabilitation for people diagnosed with cancer and their caregivers:
+Macmillan Cancer Support’s report: Principles and guidance for prehabilitation within the management and support of people with cancer outlines three key benefits of prehabilitation for people diagnosed with cancer and their caregivers:

 • A sense of empowerment, purpose and control.

 • Greater physical and psychological wellbeing, which might reduce side effects of treatment.
-In turn, this can help you to live as fully as possible before, during and after treatment.
+In turn, this can help you to live well before, during and after treatment.

 • Positive long-term health benefits of leading a healthy lifestyle.